richvincent/smsbtc/README.md

 <h1>smsbtc</h1>
-The purpose of this project is to provide a simple SMS interface for accessing Bitcoin information.
+The purpose of this project is to demonstrate a simple SMS interface for accessing Bitcoin information.

 The interface for this project is strictly SMS.

-This project is written using Python 3 programming language and the <a href="https://flask.pocoo.org/docs/0.11">Flask</a>, <a href="https://blockchain.info/api">blockchain.info</a>, and <a href="https://www.twilio.com/docs/api/twiml">Twilio twiml</a> API's
+This project is written using the Python 3 programming language and the <a href="https://flask.pocoo.org/docs/0.11">Flask</a>, <a href="https://blockchain.info/api">blockchain.info</a>, and <a href="https://www.twilio.com/docs/api/twiml">Twilio twiml</a> API's

 To use the Twilio APIs you will have to register for a trial account.
 Register for a free API key here http://www.twilio.com/try-twilio